Dhravya/dhravya/README.md

 </div>

 ## ✨ Some stuff about me
-- 👨🏽‍💻 I’m currently working on [my blog](https://blog.dhravya.dev)
+- 👨🏽‍💻 I’m currently working on [Poet_this Twitter bot](https://twitter.com/poet_this)
 - 🤔 Looking for projects to collaborate on / collaborators for my projects
-- 💻 Currently learning NextJS
+- 💻 Currently learning NextJS and Vue
 - 📝 I regularly write articles on [blog.dhravya.dev](https://blog.dhravya.dev) and [dev.to/dhravya](https://dev.to/dhravya)
 - 🌱  Love for science and innovation, Space Nerd, Reader and (technical) writer ✍🏻
 - 📫 How to reach me: [Join discord](https://discord.gg/z7MZYhmx6w) or [contact@dhravya.dev](mailto:contact@dhravya.dev)